Acknowledgements and Intro

 [Introduction in Bunuba]

 I would like to begin by acknowledging the Traditional Owners of the land upon which we meet, the Jagara and Turrbal peoples.
+The ancestors, elders and families of all of you here today.
+I want to say a big warm hello to my Kimberley country women here today.
+You are good medicine for jija’s.

 I am a proud Bunuba woman from Fitzroy Crossing in Western Australia, and it gives me great pleasure to be here with you all to discuss this critical issue that impacts far too many Australians, and far too many of our peoples.

 I am all too familiar with the devastation that suicide wreaks on our communities.
-And it is a sad fact that, like many of you, I speak with firsthand experience of its terrible impacts on my own community.
+And it is a sad fact that, like many of you, I speak with firsthand experience of its terrible impacts on my own family and community.

 It is devastating that the Kimberley is going through its second inquest in as many years on this issue.
 I gave evidence in 2007 and I sincerely hope that this current process can lead to substantive changes that are so desperately needed.
-But I know that this is an issue that affects so many of our peoples across this nation, not just in my homelands.

 I address you today as the first Aboriginal woman appointed to the role of the Aboriginal and Torres Strait Islander Social Justice Commissioner at the Australian Human Rights Commission in 30 years.
 I look forward to bringing my experiences from living in community to this role and to elevating the voices of our people, throughout my term to address the various challenges facing our communities.